-Graduates of the UCSD head into a range of vocations when it comes to work; the aerospace and defense industry, the entertainment or video game software development industry, and the engineering services industry are just a few professional areas popular among alumni.
-The most popular career sector among alumni is the biotechnology research and development industry.
-Former UCSD students do not typically enter the software development industry; in fact, less than five percent of graduates find work in this area, making it the least likely field for this group to enter.
-Those with a degree from the UCSD make an average of $74K.
+Former UCSD students are professionally suited for a wide range of fields including the aerospace and defense industry, the entertainment or video game software development industry, and the engineering services industry.
+The majority of alumni accept jobs in the biotechnology research and development industry.
+Very few UCSD grads go into the software development industry; in fact, less than five percent of alumni enter this industry.
+The average starting salary for a graduate of the UCSD is $74K.

 Benefits and Perks

 As for time away from work, slightly less than half of the alums are compensated for vacation days, but only two-fifths of alumni can take paid time off due to illness.
 It is no small feat that the vast majority of respondents are given health coverage, and most survey participants accept dental insurance.
 Almost all respondents set up a 401(k) to save for retirement.
 Additional benefits handed to University of California alumni include a casual working environment, life insurance, tuition reimbursement, and flexible hours.

 Alumni of University of Arizona pick up average paychecks of approximately $73K, which is closest to the amount made by UCSD grads among similar schools.
 The University of California-Irvine, the University of California-Riverside, and the University of California-Los Angeles are also similar to UCSD.